Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Analysis

 \subsection{Velocity-Dispersion Measurement}

 To obtain $\sigma_{\rm int}$ of the observed galaxies, we fit a Gaussian function convolved with the LSF derived in Section \ref{subsec:lsf}.
 To obtain $\sigma_{\rm int}$ with smaller uncertainties, we measure $\sigma_{\rm int}$ of [\oiii]$\lambda$5007, which is the strongest in the observed emission lines.
 We conduct the fittings to [\oiii]$\lambda\lambda$4959,5007 simultaneously so that line profiles of the two emission lines are reproduced self-consistently.
 We fix the flux ratio [\oiii]$\lambda$5007/[O\,{\sc iii}]$\lambda$4959 to 2.98, which is accurately determined by the Einstein A coefficient \citep{Storey2000}.
-The obtained $\sigma_{\rm int}$ values are listed in Table \ref{tab:ne}.